2011년 8월 9일 화요일

 LTKO 130F - Advanced Korean: Third Year I

-Writing: Students are able to produce most kinds of formal and informal correspondence, in-depth summaries, reports, and research papers.
-They demonstrate the ability to explain complex matters, and to present and support opinions by developing cogent arguments and hypotheses.
-They demonstrate a high degree of control of grammar and syntax, of general vocabulary, of spelling or symbol production, of cohesive devices, and of punctuation.
+Writing: Students will be able to produce a wide range of formal and informal texts, including correspondence, detailed summaries, reports, and basic research papers.
+They will be able to explain complex ideas clearly and support opinions with coherent, well-structured arguments and hypotheses.
+Students will demonstrate strong control of grammar, syntax, vocabulary, cohesion, and punctuation.

 LTKO 130W - Advanced Korean: Third Year II

-Speaking: Students are able to communicate with accuracy and fluency in order to participate fully and effectively in conversations on a variety of topics in formal and informal settings from both concrete and abstract perspectives.
-They discuss their interests and special fields of competence, explain complex matters in detail, and provide lengthy and coherent narrations, all with ease, fluency, and accuracy.
-They present their opinions on a number of issues of interest to them, and provide structured arguments to support these opinions.
+Speaking: Students will be able to communicate with accuracy and fluency in order to participate effectively in conversations across a wide range of formal and informal contexts, addressing both concrete and abstract topics.
+They will be able to discuss personal interests and areas of expertise, explain complex issues in detail, and deliver extended, coherent narratives with ease and precision.
+Students will also be able to express opinions on various topics and support them with well-structured arguments.

 LTKO 130P - Advanced Korean: Third Year III